+The Dictionary Of Occupational Titles is a free web-based resource.
 Have you ever found an occupation for an ancestor and you weren’t sure what the job actually was?
-You might find some useful information at the Web site www.occupationalinfo.org.
+You might find some useful information at www.occupationalinfo.org.

 The U.S. Department of Labor has compiled this dictionary of occupational titles, codes and job descriptions.
 Even better, because it was created by the federal government, the information is in the public domain, so feel free to copy and and use freely.